American Dream (shopping mall): 2020–present: Reopening and beyond

 On September 4, 2022, YouTuber Jimmy Donaldson (popularly known as MrBeast) opened the first brick and mortar location of MrBeast Burger, which until then had been a delivery-only service utilizing virtual restaurants.
 The opening attracted thousands of fans to the mall.
 On October 17, 2022, LMNTS, a luxury streetwear and lifestyle retailer, opened its first East Coast store at American Dream.

 On March 21, 2024, American Dream announced a partnership with Sesame Workshop to open the first ever Sesame Street Learn & Play Educational Center.
-The 13,000 square foot exhibit will feature interactive experiences and photo opportunities based on the television series.
-The exhibit is scheduled for a late-2024 opening.
+The 13,000 sqft exhibit features interactive experiences and photo opportunities based on the television series.
+The exhibit was scheduled for a late 2024 opening.
 In July 2024, B&B Theatres announced that it would open a location at the mall in early 2026.
 The next month, American Dream paid two years of overdue interest on $287 million of municipal bonds that had been placed on the mall.
 By late 2024, the mall was nearly 90% leased, and the number of visitors was increasing.

 After officials discovered that American Dream was operating on Sundays in violation of Bergen County's blue laws, county officials asked the New Jersey Attorney General's office to enforce the laws, and in January 2025, Paramus town officials threatened to sue the mall's operators.
+American Dream has since claimed that it does not have to follow the county's blue laws due to operating on state-owned land.
 That February, American Dream missed another required interest payment on the $287 million municipal bonds, just six months after the first "catch-up" payment.

-On September 6, 2025, around 80,000 fans showed up to influencer Salish Matter's event, causing the police to shut it down.
+On September 6, 2025, around 80,000 fans showed up to influencer Salish Matter's event to promote her skincare brand, Sincerely Yours, causing the police to shut it down.
+In November 2025, it was announced that Abercrombie & Fitch, Arabian Oud, Rolife, Rowan, and ALO would open at the mall, some of which would be their only U.S. locations.
+The Oreo Café at American Dream closed permanently in January 2026.